lamhq/tech-notes/pages/devops/aws/network/cloudfront.md

 *Exam tip: Lambda@Edge can be used to load different resources based on the User-Agent HTTP header.*

-## Domain Names

-CloudFront typically creates a domain name such as `a232323.cloudfront.net`.

-To use alternate domain names, add a Route 53 alias record.
-For other service providers, use a CNAME (cannot use the zone apex with CNAME).

-To move domain names between distributions:
-- You can move subdomains yourself.
-- For the root domain you need to use AWS support.

 ## CloudFront vs S3 Cross Region Replication

 CloudFront: